Pranav-chaudhari-2006/Pranav-chaudhari-2006/README.md

 # 💫 About Me:
-I’m Pranav Chaudhari, <br>a passionate developer skilled in C, C++, Java, and problem-solving. <br>I’ve also explored Kotlin, R, and TypeScript through one-time project work.<br>I enjoy building efficient programs, exploring new technologies, and <br>continuously improving through hands-on learning. <br>I’ve worked on a Billing System and <br>am eager to work on real-world projects <br>while beginning my journey into the AIML domain.
+I’m Pranav Chaudhari, a passionate developer skilled in C, C++, Java, and problem-solving.
+I’ve also explored Kotlin, R, and TypeScript through one-time project work.
+I enjoy building efficient programs, exploring new technologies, and continuously improving through hands-on learning.
+I’ve worked on a Billing System and am eager to work on real-world projects while beginning my journey into the AIML domain.

 ## 🌐 Socials: